hehesam/UI-AI-Content/README.md

 # UI-AI-Content
-AI souce codes for beginners and a place to learn
+AI source codes for beginners and a place to learn